-As of December 31, 2013, we had 3,380 employees (3,032 full time and 348 part-time and temporary employees).
-Of those, 2,094 employees were directly involved in manufacturing at our manufacturing facilities.
+As of December 31, 2014, we had 3,587 employees (3,198 full time and 389 part-time and temporary employees).
+Of those, 2,221 employees were directly involved in manufacturing at our manufacturing facilities.

-Domestically, we have had an "open shop" bargaining agreement for the past 48 years.
+Domestically, we have had an "open shop" bargaining agreement for the past 49 years.
 The current agreement, which expires October 17, 2016, covers our Waukesha and Eagle, Wisconsin facilities.
 Additionally, our plants in Mexico, Italy and Brazil are operated under various local or national union groups.
 Our other facilities are not unionized.

-Regulation, including environmental matters
+Regulation, including Environmental Matters

-As a manufacturing company, our operations are subject to a variety of foreign, federal, state and local laws and regulations covering environmental, health and safety matters.
-Applicable laws and regulations include those governing, among other things, emissions to air, discharges to water, noise and employee safety, as well as the generation, handling, storage, transportation, treatment and disposal of waste and other materials.
+As a manufacturing company, our operations are subject to a variety of foreign, federal, state, and local laws and regulations covering environmental, health and safety matters.
+Applicable laws and regulations include those governing, among other things, emissions to air, discharges to water, noise and employee safety, as well as the generation, handling, storage, transportation, treatment, and disposal of waste and other materials.
 In addition, our products are subject to various laws and regulations relating to, among other things, emissions and fuel requirements, as well as labeling and marketing.

-Our products sold in the United States are regulated by the U.S. Environmental Protection Agency ("EPA"), California Air Resources Board ("CARB") and various other state and local air quality management districts.
+Our products sold in the United States are regulated by the U.S. Environmental Protection Agency (EPA), California Air Resources Board (CARB) and various other state and local air quality management districts.
 These governing bodies continue to pass regulations that require us to meet more stringent emission standards, and all of our engines and engine-driven products are regulated within the United States and its territories.
 Other countries have various degrees of regulation depending upon product application and fuel types.
 New regulations could require us to redesign our products and could affect market growth for our products.

-Segment information
+Segment Information

-We refer you to Note 2, "Segment Reporting," of our consolidated financial statements included in Item 8 of this Annual Report on Form 10-K for information about our business segment and geographic areas.
+We refer you to Note 7, "Segment Reporting," to the consolidated financial statements included in Item 8 of this Annual Report on Form 10-K for information about our business segment and geographic areas.